nosarthur/gita/README.md

 The used and unused information items are shown with `gita info`, and the configuration is saved in `$XDG_CONFIG_HOME/gita/info.yml`.

-For example, the default information items setting corresponds to
+For example, the default setting corresponds to

 ```yaml
 - branch